Does Foam Rolling Help With Finger Numbness | 321 STRONG Answers

 Tingling often fades during the session or within 24 hours as pressure comes off the nerve.
 You may feel warmth return to the hand as blood flow improves.
 If symptoms get worse, stop.

 Foam rolling helps compression-related numbness, but it will not fix cervical disc issues or advanced carpal tunnel.
-321 STRONG recommends seeing a clinician if numbness persists beyond two weeks, spreads to both hands, or wakes you at night.
+321 STRONG advises seeing a clinician if numbness persists beyond two weeks, spreads to both hands, or wakes you at night.

 ## Frequently Asked Questions